Particular/docs.particular.net/nservicebus/upgrades/externalize-perfcounters.md

 ## Changed APIs

-The NServiceBus Performance Counter APIs have been marked as obsolete and have one-for-one equivalents in the NServiceBus.WindowsPerformanceCounters package.
+The NServiceBus Performance Counter APIs have been marked as obsolete and have one-for-one equivalents in the NServiceBus.Metrics.PerformanceCounters package.

 ### Enabling Critical Time Counter